arangodb/docs/3.8/programs-arangod-ttl.md

 in each background thread run.
 This value can be configured separately from the total removal amount so that the per-collection time window for locking and potential write-write conflicts can be reduced.

-## TTL only for loaded collections

-`--ttl.only-loaded-collection`

-This option will only scan TTL indexes of collections that are already loaded into memory.
-Setting the option to false will make the background thread ignore collections that are currently not loaded.
-This saves the background thread from loading all collections into memory.

-This option is useful for the MMFiles engine only, where collections need to be loaded into memory first.
-For the RocksDB engine, collections do not need to be loaded into memory first, so this option does not make any difference.